Selecting Energy Efficient Inputs using Graph Structure: Introduction

-Here, we focus on linear systems as, at least over short time scales, continuous nonlinear systems can be approximated as linear \cite{liu2016control,klickstein2017locally}.
-The problem of selecting the fewest number of control signals to ensure a complex network is controllable has been addressed in many different frameworks such as structural controllability \cite{liu2011controllability}, exact controllability \cite{yuan2013exact}, and output controllability \cite{gao2014target,iudice2015structural,zhang2017efficient}.
-While the minimum number of inputs is sufficient to ensure controllability, applying this minimum control may lead to extremely ill-conditioned systems of equations \cite{yan2012controlling,yan2015spectrum,sun2013controllability,klickstein2017energy}.
-Instead, more recently, \emph{efficient} control problems have garnered interest which look to minimize a control energy metric while constraining the number of control inputs \cite{summers2016submodularity}.
+Here, we focus on linear systems as, at least over short time scales, continuous nonlinear systems can be approximated as linear \citep{liu2016control,klickstein2017locally}. {Rigorous conditions for the controllability of unweighted graphs have been presented in \cite{qu2020graphical,ji2020complexity,guosufficient}. } The problem of selecting the smallest number of control signals to ensure a complex network is controllable has been addressed in many different frameworks such as structural controllability \citep{liu2011controllability}, exact controllability \citep{yuan2013exact}, and output controllability \citep{gao2014target,iudice2015structural,zhang2017efficient,commault2017fixed,iudice2019node}.
+While the minimum number of inputs is sufficient to ensure controllability, applying this minimum control may lead to extremely ill-conditioned systems of equations \citep{yan2012controlling,yan2015spectrum,sun2013controllability,klickstein2017energy}.
+Instead, more recently, efficient control problems have garnered interest which look to minimize a control energy metric while constraining the number of control inputs \citep{summers2016submodularity}.
 The selection of the number of control inputs and their distribution throughout the complex network are vitally important to the feasibility and the efficiency of a control action.\\

-Efficient controllability problems, unlike minimum controllability problems, minimize a metric on the control energy while constraining the number of control inputs \cite{summers2016submodularity}.
-Efficient control problems have previously been shown to be NP hard \cite{tzoumas2015minimal,tzoumas2016minimal} by mapping it to the Hitting Set problem following \cite{olshevsky2014minimal}.
+Efficient controllability problems, unlike minimum controllability problems, minimize a metric on the control energy while constraining the number of control inputs \citep{summers2016submodularity}.
+Efficient control problems have previously been shown to be NP hard \citep{tzoumas2015minimal,tzoumas2016minimal} by mapping them to the hitting set problem following \citep{olshevsky2014minimal}.
 This result removes the possibility of any polynomial time algorithm to find the optimal solution.
-Instead, we must turn to heuristic methods and approximation algorithms.\\
+Instead, heuristic methods and approximation algorithms must be used to find `good', but sub-optimal, solutions.
+Two such methods are described briefly here.\\

-One heuristic, called the projected gradient method, has been proposed in a series of papers \cite{li2016minimum,li2018minimum,li2018enabling} which differentiates the controllability Gramian with respect to the control input matrix assuming each input can be attached to every node in the network.
-The result is then rounded by replacing the columns of the found dense solution with versors where each versor is chosen to have its single nonzero component to be the entry of largest magnitude (which the authors call the key component analysis).
-In this paper, we compare our algorithm to a version of the above idea which uses a \emph{probabilistic projection} \cite{gao2018towards} to avoid the rounding step required.\\